Trump’s Ukraine envoy has a plan to end the war that Putin may revel in

 A change in values

 Two lines provide a wider insight into the author’s thinking.
-He says that national security, the American First way, was about practical necessities.
+He says that national security, the America First way, was about practical necessities.

 “Biden replaced the Trump approach with a liberal internationalist one that promoted Western values, human rights, and democracy,” he writes.
 That is a pretty grim base from which to build a compromise on European security.